jamesshore/simplebuild-karma/README.md

     * `expectedBrowsers` (optional array of strings, default `[]`): a list of test browsers.
 A warning is printed to stdout for each browser in the list that isn't tested.
 The string must exactly match the string displayed by Karma (e.g., "Chrome 42.0.2311 (Mac OS X 10.10.3)").
     * `strict` (optional boolean, default `true`): causes the tests to fail if `expectedBrowsers` results in any warnings.
     * `capture` (optional array of strings, default `[]`): if present, automatically starts Karma, captures the provided browsers, and shuts them down when done.
 (Equivalent to using `karma start configFile --browsers XX,YY --single-run`.)
+    * `clientArgs` (optional array of strings, default `[]`): options to pass through to your test adapter.
+For example, when using Mocha, providing `[ "--grep=SOMETHING" ]` will cause Mocha to only run tests containing the string "SOMETHING."
+The behavior of this parameter depends on your test adapter.
+It's equivalent to the `client.args` option in [the Karma configuration file](http://karma-runner.github.io/0.13/config/configuration-file.html).

 * `success()`: a function to call if the tests succeed.